Robert Maury: Suspected victims

 On August 4, 1983, the nude body of Lora Stewart, 44, was found in Battle Creek near Cottonwood.
 She had been strangled to death.
 She was a waitress at Jerry's Restaurant on Cypress Avenue in Redding.
 Maury has been considered a possible suspect in her murder but never charged.

-On October 5, 1983, the body of Redding businesswoman Helen Faye Generes, 63, was found on the floor her Market Street real estate office, in Redding.
+On October 5, 1983, the body of Redding businesswoman Helen Faye Generes, 63, was found on the floor of her Market Street real estate office, in Redding.
 She too had been strangled to death.

 In later years, Maury requested that some of his property be returned to his family so they could sell it off.
 However, officials would deny all requests and said that his property could have held evidence of other victims.
 So far, he has not been definitively linked to any other crimes.

 Arrest

 Maury was investigated as a suspect in September 1987 after it was suspected he had been the caller in the three murder cases and had received $2,000 in return.
 It was found that Maury had bought a motorcycle with the money and paid off some of his family's debts.
 Fire Marshall Roy Del Carlo, who was wired, posed as the chairman of the Secret Witness board and met with Maury in a series of meetings.
 His voice was compared to the caller who had called to report the bodies, and they were found to have been eerily similar.
 Maury's fingerprints also matched a fingerprint left on an envelope that contained Secret Witness reward money.
 More evidence emerged that physically linked Maury to Stark's murder, as a fingerprint found inside her purse matched Maury's prints.

 Maury was arrested at his home on November 7, 1987, under suspicion of committing the murders.
 Maury was held at $750,000 bail awaiting charges, which was later changed to no bail once he was charged with three counts of first-degree murder and was additionally charged with raping a woman in August.
 Maury pleaded innocent and said he merely witnessed one of the killings.
 He also said revealing his identity violated his rights.